butlerwill1/housing_project/Supporting Documents/SocioEconomicDataDoc.md

 ## Definitions

+**The higher the scores the higher the level of deprivation**

-IMDScore = The overall Score of Multiple Deprivation indicators, a composite measure of deprivation detailed at the bottom
+IMDScore (OverallScore) = The overall Score of Multiple Deprivation indicators, a composite measure of deprivation detailed at the bottom

-IncScore = Income based social deprivation score, encludes people both out of work and people in work but on low earnings
+IncScore (IncomeScore) = Income based social deprivation score, encludes people both out of work and people in work but on low earnings

-EmpScore = Employment based social deprivation score
+EmpScore (EmploymentScore) = Employment based social deprivation score, measures the proportion of the working age population involuntarily excluded from the labour market

-EduScore = Education, Skills, and Training social deprivation score
+EduScore (EducationScore) = Education, Skills, and Training social deprivation score

-HDDScore = Health and Disability score.
+HDDScore (HealthScore) = Health and Disability social deprivation score, measures the risk of premature death and the impairment of quality of life through poor physical or mental health

-CriScore = Crime based social deprivation score, the higher the score, the more crime
+CriScore (CrimeScore) = Crime based social deprivation score

-BHSScore = Barriers to Housing and Services social deprivation score, physical and financial
+BHSScore (HousingBarriersScore)= Barriers to Housing and Services social deprivation score, physical and financial

-EnvScore = Living Environment social deprivation score, the quality of the local environment, parks etc
+EnvScore (EnvironmentScore) = Living Environment social deprivation score, the quality of the local environment, parks etc

-IDCScore = Income Deprivation Affecting Children social deprivation score
+IDCScore (IncomeDeprChildrenScore) = Income Deprivation Affecting Children social deprivation score

-IDOScore = Income Deprivation Affecting Older People social deprivation score
+IDOScore (IncomeDeprOlderScore) = Income Deprivation Affecting Older People social deprivation score

-CYPScore = Children and Young People's Services social deprivation score
+CYPScore (Services4YoungScore) = Children and Young People's Services social deprivation score

-ASScore = Adult Skills social deprivation score
+ASScore (AdultSkillsScore) = Adult Skills social deprivation score

-GBScore = Geographical Barriers social deprivation score, which relate to the physical proximity of local services
+GBScore (GeographicalBarriersScore) = Geographical Barriers social deprivation score, which relate to the physical proximity of local services

-WBScore = Wider Barriers social deprivation score, includes issues relating to access to housing such as affordability and homelessness.
+WBScore (WiderBarriersScore) = Wider Barriers social deprivation score, includes issues relating to access to housing such as affordability and homelessness.

-IndScore = Indoor Living Environment social deprivation score, measures the quality of housing
+IndScore (IndoorScore) = Indoor Living Environment social deprivation score, measures the quality of housing

-OutScore = Outdoor Living Environment social deprivation score, contains measures of air quality and road traffic accidents.
+OutScore (OutdoorScore) = Outdoor Living Environment social deprivation score, contains measures of air quality and road traffic accidents.

 lsoa11cd = The code for the Lower Layer Super Output Area (LSOA) according to the 2011 census.